 - 4.8.1.
 Preparation.
 Take the Financial Statement signed by the Independent Financial Examiner to the committee for review and agreement.
 Timing might mean committee might need to review unexamined figures. - 4.8.2.
 You must prepare a report, which you will read out to members at the annual meeting.
 The report should highlight the most important factors in summary form.
 Sufficient copies of the signed Financial Statement should be available for each member to see so there is no need to read out all the figures as the members can read for themselves. - 4.8.3.
 At the meeting every member should be given a copy of the Financial Statement, or it should be circulated in advance.
 After you have given your report, the members should be invited to ask questions.
 If you are unable or unwilling to answer at the meeting say you will get back to them and make a note of the question and members name and respond in next few days.
 (An alternative method is to circulate the Financial Statement in advance and to ask for comment by a fixed date.
 You can then incorporate any answer in your report or deal with the query before the annual meeting).
 When all questions have been addressed the Treasurer should say 'I move for the adoption of the Financial Statement'.
 The President should ask for a seconder and a show of hands from members to agree.
 You should also ask if anyone does not agree and the fact should be recorded in the minutes.
 The Treasurer should then ask the members to approve the appointment of the 'SFWI' or other (named) independent examiner for the coming year.
 Members should vote by a show of hands and the outcome must be minuted. - 4.8.4.
-After the meeting you should update the Charity Commission's database if you are a registered charity.

-4.9.
-Membership Subscriptions
+After the meeting you should update the Charity Commission's database if you are a registered charity. - 4.9.
+Membership Subscriptions - 4.9.1.

-- 4.9.1.
 From 2021 the subscription year runs from April to March and all Members should pay their subscription in full in April or soon after.
 Dual Members only pay the WI portion of the subscription. - 4.9.2.
+Members should pay before the April meeting each year.
+If paying by cheque or cash must pay on arrival the at April meeting.
+A member who has not paid before a meeting is not covered the SFWI insurance. - 4.9.3.
+Subscriptions should be forwarded to SFWI 5 times a year.
+The first tranche should be paid by to SFWI by 30th Apil and thereafter at the end of each calendar quarter. - 4.9.4.
 New Member.
 A new member is someone who has not been a member of any WI within the last year.
 (Until 2021 it was 10 years) New members pay a pro rata membership subscription in the year they join based on when they join.

-April to June - full payment

-July to September - three quarter payment

-October to December - half payment.
+April to June - full payment July to September - three quarter payment October to December - half payment.
 January to March - quarter payment